denten-books/plain-text/support/notes/philnotes.md

 Schopenhauer page number (on page 9) for 1906 ed.

-Need nabokov edition for "invitation to a beheading"; 1959
+Need nabokov edition for "invitation to a beheading"; 1959 - at NYU/Cooper library